 Response letters: 10 February 2021

 Registration and payment will be opened in February 2021 after response letters.
-Our wish is to have a physical conference, nevertheless, due to COVID-19, we will reassess the situation in February before opening registration.
+We hope to see you all in Tallinn in June 2021, nevertheless, due to COVID-19, we are working on the possibility of the online conference.
+We will make the final decision regarding the form of the conference in February 2021.
 Conference will take place, either physically or virtually!

 Innovation and Resilience: Preparedness of Social Work Education in Uncertain Times

 The European Association of Schools of Social Work and the Tallinn University, Estonia announce the 2021 European Conference on Social Work Education, which aims be an international forum for debating innovation, concerns, challenges and practices in social work education.

 The overarching themes of the conference are innovation, resilience and preparedness of social work education (SWE) to learn from times of uncertainty and build on these lessons for the future.
 Social cohesion has been challenged in the past decades through ongoing human rights abuse, challenges in human service delivery and human crises.
 At the same time, European societies have been immensely challenged as a result of the recent socio-economic and public health crises.
 These have resulted in challenges for social welfare systems, social organisation and individual lifestyles.
 Therefore, issues and questions are rising on the preparedness of SWE to respond to new demands for students, practitioners and service users, including new forms of liaising within and between these groups of people, new ways of making sense of SW practice and its impact on peoples’ lives as well as how this can make a difference and new pedagogical approaches to trigger the transformation of SW students’ worldview.
 This conference aims to address such issues through rigorous and challenging discussions.